priyankaShahane/app/README.md

        source venv\Script\activate

+(2)
+///////////////It will install all required modules///////////////////:
-(2) pip install -r requirement.txt   (this file is already in folder)
+	pip install -r requirement.txt   (this file is already in folder)
-///////////////It will install all required modules///////////////////

-(3) In your command prompt run following command for IMPORTING DATABASE First create database in Mysql using following command
+(3) In your command prompt run following command for IMPORTING DATABASE First create database in Mysql using following command:

         create database inventory_management;
 	use inventory_management;
 	source /home/assc/Downloads/app/app-master/sql_file.sql   ////this file is already in that folder